Fact Sheet A1

 Find out more: Fact Sheet G2: Parliamentary Committees.

 Each sitting Wednesday (except when there is a grievance debate) members discuss a matter of public importance.
-Government and non-Government members take turns deciding what matter to discuss.
+Members take turns deciding what matter to discuss.

 Once decided, a member gives the matter to the Speaker for approval.
-The discussion starts at 2.00 pm and lasts two hours.
+The discussion starts at 4.00 pm and lasts two hours.
 The first government and non-government speakers may speak for 15 minutes maximum.
-Other member have a maximum of 10 minutes.
+Other members have a maximum of 10 minutes.
 As the matter of public importance is a discussion, not debate on a motion, members do not vote on it.

 Find out more: Fact Sheet B3: Matters of Public Importance.